Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Recoverability Test

 \section{Recoverability Test}

 Table \ref{tab:recoverability_shared} reports a breakdown of model recoverability performance on shared subset across different positions ($\%$) of the original trajectories.
 Table \ref{tab:recoverability_shared_head} reports the results of ablation study explained in \S \ref{sec:evaluation_findings}, where the first paragraph of model reasoning is preserved.
-The subscripts in Table \ref{tab:recoverability_shared_head} equals the difference between the major numbers in Table minus the corresponding numbers in Table \ref{tab:recoverability_shared} to show the changes in recoverability induced by the small tweak in trajectory.
+The subscripts in Table \ref{tab:recoverability_shared_head} equal the difference between the corresponding values in Table~\ref{tab:recoverability_shared_head} and Table~\ref{tab:recoverability_shared}, showing the changes in recoverability induced by preserving the original opening.

 Table \ref{tab:recoverability_individual} and Table \ref{tab:recoverability_individial_40percent} report detailed breakdown of recoverability on individual subset; the former sets the length of distracting steer $r^\mathrm{steer}$ to be 0.2 times of the reasoning trajectory by default, whereas the latter sets to 0.4 of the reasoning trajectory.